AnoukSmet/Dog-Health-Tracker/README.md

 I created a form where the user can fill in its username and password which will be verified with the information stored in the database.
 When the wrong information is being filled in, the correct feedback will be provided to the user.
 In case the user wrongfully clicked on sign in instead of register, a link to the register page is provided so the user doesn't have to go back.
+I have also implemented a 'Go back to the homepage' link so the user doesn't have to use the back button of the browser in case he/she wants to go back to the homepage.

 * **Test**
 Signing in with the correct username and password works as planned and the correct dashboard of that user will be displayed.
 When the user fills in the wrong username and/or password, the correct message is being displayed on the screen.
 Also here the feedback message didn't stand out well enough so I have reversed the colors (Blue background with white text color)
-Redirecting to register page works as well.
+Redirecting to register page and 'back to homepage' link works as well.

 * **Result**
 Sign in form is working as planned and the input is being verified correctly with the stored information of the database.